dsloanm-uodit/hpc-docs/docs/software/nextflow.md

 setup-miniconda-env /cluster/<group_name>/<your_directory>/nextflow-env
 ```

-Read and agree to the licence terms to proceed.
+Read and agree to the licence terms to proceed (press ENTER, the 'q' key once you have finished reading, then type "yes" and press ENTER to agree).
 Wait for installation to complete.

 Load the newly installed conda environment: